99plus2/advanced_ruby/advanced_ruby-day_1.markdown

 ### Booting

-When you start a Rails server or console, ou have to explicitly enable the debugger like this:
+When you start a Rails server or console, you have to explicitly enable the debugger like this:

 ```bash
 rails server --debug